 One approach for differentiation that should be even more popular than it is would be Total School Cluster Grouping, a method developed by Marcia Gentry and her colleagues.
 A single age-based classroom can have students who vary by up to four grade levels of performance!
 TSCG seeks to limit the variability within classrooms, not simply by creating homogenous classrooms, because all students benefit from learning with students just above or below their performance level.
 Instead, this method narrows the variability within classrooms so that individual teachers only need to differentiate for two to three broad levels of academic performance rather than the four to five levels that may be present across all classrooms in a school population.

-Another useful way to simplify differentiation is to cluster students by the types of needs they may have.
+Another useful way to simplify differentiation in the classroom is to cluster students by the types of needs they may have.
 We can endlessly zoom in on the particular needs of students, but teachers may effectively differentiate by thinking of students’ readiness to learn in the following areas:

 - Current academic performance in the content domain.